 One mushroom highly prized by the Japanese and Chinese is “matsutake.”
-Japan has been having long love affair with it.
+Japan has had a long love affair with it.
 However, only few people are able to eat it due to its expensive price.
-There are times when prices drop a little lower if there’s an optimal amount of rain and that is probably the best season to eat it.
+There are times when prices drop a little lower if there’s an optimal amount of rain, and that is probably the best season to eat it.

-The matsutake are a certain kind of mushroom which grows under trees or on the roots of red pines in and outside of Japan, measuring around 10-20 cm in length.
-They’ve been enjoyed in the Japanese cuisine since the ancient times.
-Matsutake are often associated with trees, as they usually grow under the pine trees.
-They can be found in other countries such as China, Korea, Laos, Finland, Canada, Sweden, USA and others.
-They are considered special because their strong scent which somehow stimulates your appetite!
+Matsutake are a certain kind of mushroom which grows under trees or on the roots of red pines in and outside of Japan, measuring around 10-20 cm in length.
+They’ve been enjoyed in Japanese cuisine since ancient times.
+Matsutake are often associated with trees, as they usually grow under pine trees.
+They can be found in other countries such as China, Korea, Laos, Finland, Canada, Sweden, and USA; and they are considered special because of their strong scent.

 The best time to pick matsutake is the season between September to October.
 It is best to harvest them when their caps are not yet open.
 When they caps do open, the scent fades away.